AI-lab-grading-nlp/Multilabel-classification/README.md

 # Multilabel Classification

 ## About the project
-Experiments with localized versions of AI models to find fast short-answer response grading and feedback methods.
+Experiments with localized versions of classification models to rapidly classify a poll response with a grade.

 ## Requirements

 ### Prerequisites
-Python 3.?? is required.
+Python 3.8+ is required.
-Make sure to install the requirements.

-'''pip install -r requirements.txt'''

 ### Installation
 Clone the repository.